mikael-johnsson/jokes-all-day/README.md

 1. [This](https://github.com/Code-Institute-Org/gitpod-full-template) Code Institute template was used
 2. When own repository had been created, a Gitpod workspace was created
 3. React was installed using a Code Institue template: `npx create-react-app . --template git+https://github.com/Code-Institute-Org/cra-template-moments.git --use-npm`
-4. Test if app preview is starting: `npm start`
+4. Tested if app preview is starting: `npm start`
-5. If a moving React logo is displaying, the app is working
+5. A moving React logo was displayed, so the app was working

 ### Deploying on Heroku
 This app was deployed using Heroku.
 1. Create an account and / or login to Heroku.
 2. Click "New" and "Create new app"
 3. Choose a name and a region
-4. If not last deployment, add DISABLE_COLLECTSTATIC = 1 to config vars in settings
-5. Add your DATABASE_URL (if any) and SECRET_KEY to config vars
-6. In deployment, connect Heroku App to you Github repository
+4. In deploy, connect Heroku App to you Github repository
-7. Deploy through automatic or manual deployment
+5. Deploy through automatic or manual deployment

 ### How to fork
 These are instructions how to fork the app from Github: